-Of all the data breaches announced in recent weeks — and there have been many — the one causing the biggest stir is Facebook.
-Perhaps it’s due to the scope of the attack; more than one billion users may have been affected.
-Or maybe it’s how poorly Facebook handled the revelation; they waited years to reveal the Cambridge Analytica breach.
-But, what’s likely causing the most alarm is exactly how much data Facebook stores about its users.
+Of all the data breaches announced in the past eighteen months — and there have been many — the one that caused a big stir was Facebook.
+Perhaps it was due to the scope of the attack; more than one billion users may have been affected.
+Or maybe it’s how Facebook handled the revelation; they may have waited years to reveal the Cambridge Analytica breach.
+But, what likely caused the most alarm is exactly how much data Facebook stores about its users.

-And while the public is right to be shocked, Facebook is far from the only tech company to collect sensitive data about their users.
-While identity thieves and cybercriminals can learn a great deal about us via our social accounts, nothing compares to the amount of data the world’s largest search engine stores on us.
+And while the public may be right to be shocked, Facebook is far from the only tech company to collect sensitive data about its users.
+While identity thieves and cybercriminals can learn a great deal about us via our social accounts, nothing compares to the amount of data the world’s most popular search engine stores on us.

 Here’s what you need to know about Google’s data collection and how you can control it — at least partially.

 Dylan Curran and a year’s worth of data points

 In the wake of that Facebook revelation, the public has grown rightfully leery of the data companies collect about them.
 Dylan Curran, an information technology consultant, proved this in a tweet that has been shared more than 250,000 times in the past year.